Risav25Pokhrel/qtamu-ibm-fliq-challenge/README.md

 - [Qiskit Set up](#Qiskit-Set-up)

 ## Challenge Prompt
+Select one of the following:
 1) Build and test a quantum random number generator using a Hadamard gate
+2) Simulate a quantum double-slit experiment using quantum circuits.
+3) Create all four Bell states using basic gates and verify them with measurement statistics.

 ## Submission